- Extra 1 ~ A Day in the Museum

-“When some of them were encountered near Gaian-routes, instead of relying on the ISP, some Gaian countries thought they could do better and formed a huge army.
+“When some of them were encountered near Gaian-routes, instead of relying on the IPS, some Gaian countries thought they could do better and formed a huge army.
 Basically, they wanted to show off to the other aliens their strengths.
 But, in some cases, it is said, soldiers were forced into it…”

 “No wonder it’s taboo…”

 She nods, “It’s in history books, with all the facts, but some names are not mentioned and the fault for the disaster is pointed at the head of the forces.”
 She sighs again, “For most, it’s taboo because they fear they could insult Cyborgs.”

 “Cyborgs are, sadly, associated not only with the army, but with the senseless loss of life that happened…”

 “Anyway, nowadays, most cyborgs work as law-enforcers and the IPS.
 They are not fond of the Gaian army.”

 “Understandable.
 But why is there a need for an army if the IPS is doing such a great job?”

 Aia sighs, “That’s quite usual… even nowadays.
 I mean, that each species has an army, mostly for self-defense.
 Not everyone trusts the IPS, even if they are dedicated to keeping peace between the different species.”